ScriptureExamined/NovawrightStudios/_posts/2025-08-02-The-Importance-of-Using-a-Game-Design-Document-(GDD).md

 ### 2. Efficient Communication

-If you’re working with others—designers, programmers, artists, audio engineers, or QA testers—a GDD ensures everyone is on the same page.
+If you’re working with others (designers, programmers, artists, audio engineers, or QA testers), a GDD ensures everyone is on the same page.

 It avoids misinterpretations and wasted work by clearly defining: